ChemicalDevelopment/chemicaldevelopment.github.io/docs/ezc/variables/setting.md

 A [function]({{site.ezc_docs}}/functions/) can be used to assign a value.

-Unlike assignment using constants, functions **don't** take constants.
+Functions now allow constants

-This is invalid:
+This is valid:

 <pre>
 x = log 2.0
 </pre>

-This is valid:
+And this is valid:

 <pre>
 y = 2.0